security-notes/infobyte-faraday-wiki/Install-steps-for-Faraday-v3.0.md

 connection_string = postgresql+psycopg2://faraday_postgresql:YOURPASSWORD@localhost/faraday
 ```

-Then you should run `./manage.py create_tables` to create all the required
+Then you should run `./manage.py create-tables` to create all the required
 tables to make faraday work, and `./manage.py createsuperuser` to create an
 admin user.